-Recent data indicates the location of 3 apiary sites located within the Nyah-Vinifera Park and another site within 3 km to the west of the area of investigation.
-Although Bees rely on adequate water source to thrive, further investigation into possible effects of inundation of apiary sites may be required to determine measures for management of impacts.
+Current public data indicates the location of 4 apiary sites located within the Nyah Vinifera Park and another 4 sites within 10 km of the area of investigation.
+Although bees rely on adequate water source to thrive, further investigation into possible effects of inundation of apiary sites may be required to determine measures for management of potential impacts.